 Post-Graduate Interns are graduates of an accredited school who are required to complete a post-graduate internship in order to be eligible for membership in their respective professional College.
 Since they are not currently enrolled in an educational institution, they are required to provide proof of independent liability insurance and accident insurance coverage prior to their practicum.
 The assignments as prescribed or elected shall be the responsibility of the student and Lakeridge Health.
-It is expected that the student will practice within the scope of practice as standardized by the applicable professional College By-laws, Standards of Practice, Guidelines and Legislation governing their discipline.
+It is expected that the student will practice within the scope of practice as standardized by the applicable profession, or as outlined by the regulatory requirements of the respective professional College By-laws, Standards of Practice, Guidelines and Legislation governing their discipline.
 The student shall be under the supervision of a Lakeridge Health staff/physician, and final responsibility for assigned activities performed by the Post-Graduate Intern shall rest with such preceptor.